TonyCYTW/TonyCYTW.github.io/_pages/about.md

 # About Me

-I am a third-year Ph.D. candidate in Biostatistics at Southern Methodist University.
+Hello!
+I am a third-year Biostatistics Ph.D. candidate in the joint SMU–UT Southwestern Medical Center program.
 Currently, I am working as a research intern at the [McDermott Bioinformatics Lab, UT Southwestern Medical Center (UTSW)](https://www.utsouthwestern.edu/labs/bioinformatics-lab/), advised by [Dr. Xing, Chao](https://profiles.utsouthwestern.edu/profile/92824/chao-xing.html).

-My research focuses on statistical genetics and high-dimensional inference, with an emphasis on developing methods for genome-wide association studies (GWAS) and analyzing multi-omics and clinical datasets.
-My work includes identifying biomarkers and characterizing disease-related biological pathways, as well as building reproducible pipelines and conducting simulation studies for high-dimensional genomic data.
-I collaborate closely with clinicians and domain scientists at UTSW.
+My research focuses on statistical genetics and high-dimensional inference, with an emphasis on developing methods for genome-wide association studies (GWAS) and analyzing multi-omics and clinical data.
+I work on identifying genetic signals, characterizing disease mechanisms, and building reproducible analytical pipelines for large-scale biomedical data.

-I am always excited to explore new collaboration opportunities!
+I collaborate closely with clinicians and domain scientists at UTSW and am always open to new research and industry collaborations.
 Feel free to reach out via **(chunyuanh [at] smu [dot] edu)**.